Large-sample analysis of cost functionals for inference under the coalescent: Setting and notation

 Given a sample of $n$ individuals, the Kingman coalescent \citep{kingman1982b} models their genealogy backwards in time.
 Starting from the $n$ initial lineages and proceeding backwards in time, each pair of lineages coalesces at rate $1$, and each single lineage undergoes a mutation event at rate $\theta/2>0$.
 We assume there are $d$ possible genetic types, and mutations are sampled from a probability matrix $P=(P_{ij})_{i,j \in \{1, \dots, d\}}$, with $P_{ij}$ being the forward-in-time probability of a mutation from type $i$ to type $j$.
 The matrix $P$ is assumed to be irreducible so as to have a unique stationary distribution.

-We consider the block-counting jump chain $\kc=\{\kc(k)\}_{k\in\mathbb{N}}\subset \mathbb{N}^d\minus$ of the typed version of the coalescent, where $H_i(k)$ is the number of lineages of type $i$ after $k$ jumps in the ancestral history evolving backwards in time, and the coalescent is initialised from a starting configuration of types given by an observed sample $\n\in\mathbb{N}^d\minus$, i.e.\ $\kc(0)=\n$.
+For a fixed sample size $n \in \mathbb{N}$, we consider the block-counting jump chain $\kc\nth=\{\kc\nth(k)\}_{k\in\mathbb{N}}\subset \mathbb{N}^d\minus$ of the typed version of the coalescent, where $H_i\nth(k)$ is the number of lineages of type $i$ after $k$ jumps in the ancestral history evolving backwards in time, and the coalescent is initialised from a starting configuration of types given by an observed sample $\n\in\mathbb{N}^d\minus$, i.e.\ $\kc\nth(0)=\n$.
 The process stops when the most recent common ancestor (MRCA) of all individuals in the sample is reached at step

-When not conditioning on $\kc(0)$, the jump chain $\kc$ has a tractable description as a forward-in-time process.
+When not conditioning on $\kc\nth(0)$, the jump chain $\kc\nth$ has a tractable description as a forward-in-time process.
 It starts from one ancestor in the past with a type chosen from an initial type distribution, often the stationary distribution of the mutation matrix $P$, and evolves towards the present through mutation and branching events.
 The sampling probability $p(\n)$ can be thought of as the probability that this forward process is in state $\n$ at the time of the first branching event which increases its number of lineages to $\|\n\|_1 + 1$.
-We record the forward and backward transition probabilities of the block-counting jump-chain $\kc$ of the typed Kingman coalescent in Definition \ref{def:forward_transitions} and \ref{def:backward_transitions} below.
+We record the forward and backward transition probabilities of the block-counting jump-chain $\kc\nth$ of the typed Kingman coalescent in Definition \ref{def:forward_transitions} and \ref{def:backward_transitions} below.
 See e.g.\ \cite{stephens2000,deiorio2004} for more details.

 \begin{Definition}[Forward transition probabilities] The forward-in-time block-counting chain jumps from state $\n\in\mathbb{N}^d\minus$ to the next state $\n+\vv$ with probability